esmitt/palindrome-api/README.md

 The algorithm for detection of a palindrome text is based on the two-pointer approach.

-This allows to get a `O(n)` even for preprocessing and detection.
+This allows for getting an `O(n)` even for preprocessing and detection.

-One possible "regular" option, could be something like:
+One possible "regular" option could be something like:
 ```python
 def is_palindrome(self) -> bool:
     cleaned_text = ''.join(char.lower() for char in self.text if char.isalnum())